gemacoin/gema-wallet/README.md

 WIP.

 ### Support this project
-You can support this project by donating any ammount you want to this **Solana** address:
+You can support this project by donating any ammount you want to this **Gemachain** address:

 `u5GzDDXyzhB9zA8vSHuEow5mQJ6Tk3kC4Bn2T9dp6nX3U`